luizgmgomes/Docker/Learning.md

       STDOUT - Anything that you see coming out as a result of a command that is not an error STDERR - Any error that outputs out of a running process on the screen
 #CTRL + D                                             <- Logs out of the container you are connected to
+#docker exec -it <container ID> bash                  <- Is a good way to connect to a container and run bash shell to type any command after that